gayathris0408/Python-Project_Minesweeper/README.md

 * Lekhana Lalam
 * Sowmya Nelapudi
 ## References
-This is the basic code that we further modified: https://github.com/raulzitoe/Minesweeper
+This is the code that we further modified: https://github.com/raulzitoe/Minesweeper